sebadob/redhac/README.md

 # Enable / disable TLS for the cache communication (default: true)
 CACHE_TLS=true

-# The path to the server TLS certificate PEM file (default: tls/certs/redhac.local.cert.pem)
+# The path to the server TLS certificate PEM file
-CACHE_TLS_SERVER_CERT=tls/redhac.local.cert.pem
+# default: tls/certs/redhac.cert-chain.pem
+CACHE_TLS_SERVER_CERT=tls/redhac.cert-chain.pem
-# The path to the server TLS key PEM file (default: tls/certs/redhac.local.key.pem)
+# The path to the server TLS key PEM file
-CACHE_TLS_SERVER_KEY=tls/redhac.local.key.pem
+# default: tls/certs/redhac.key.pem
+CACHE_TLS_SERVER_KEY=tls/redhac.key.pem

-# The path to the client mTLS certificate PEM file (default: tls/certs/redhac.local.cert.pem)
+# The path to the client mTLS certificate PEM file.
+This is optional.
-CACHE_TLS_CLIENT_CERT=tls/redhac.local.cert.pem
+CACHE_TLS_SERVER_CERT=tls/redhac.cert-chain.pem
-# The path to the client mTLS key PEM file (default: tls/certs/redhac.local.key.pem)
+# The path to the client mTLS key PEM file.
+This is optional.
-CACHE_TLS_CLIENT_KEY=tls/redhac.local.key.pem
+CACHE_TLS_SERVER_KEY=tls/redhac.key.pem

-# If not empty, the PEM file from the specified location will be added as the CA certificate
+# If not empty, the PEM file from the specified location will be
-# chain for validating the servers TLS certificate (default: tls/certs/ca-chain.cert.pem)
+# added as the CA certificate chain for validating
+# the servers TLS certificate.
+This is optional.
-CACHE_TLS_CA_SERVER=tls/ca-chain.cert.pem
+CACHE_TLS_CA_SERVER=tls/redhac.ca-chain.pem

-# If not empty, the PEM file from the specified location will be added as the CA certificate
+# If not empty, the PEM file from the specified location will
-# chain for validating the clients mTLS certificate (default: tls/certs/ca-chain.cert.pem)
+# be added as the CA certificate chain for validating
+# the clients mTLS certificate.
+This is optional.
-CACHE_TLS_CA_CLIENT=tls/ca-chain.cert.pem
+CACHE_TLS_CA_CLIENT=tls/redhac.ca-chain.pem

-# The domain / CN the client should validate the certificate against.
-This domain MUST be
+# The domain / CN the client should validate the certificate
+# against.
+This domain MUST be inside the
-# inside the 'X509v3 Subject Alternative Name' when you take a look at the servers certificate
+# 'X509v3 Subject Alternative Name' when you take a look at
-# with the openssl tool. (default: redhac.local)
+# the servers certificate with the openssl tool.
+# default: redhac.local
 CACHE_TLS_CLIENT_VALIDATE_DOMAIN=redhac.local

-# Can be used if you need to overwrite the SNI when the client connects to the server, for
+# Can be used if you need to overwrite the SNI when the
-# instance if you are behind a loadbalancer which combines multiple certificates. (default: "")
+# client connects to the server, for instance if you are
+# behind a loadbalancer which combines multiple certificates.
+# default: ""
 #CACHE_TLS_SNI_OVERWRITE=

-# Define different buffer sizes for channels between the components
+# Define different buffer sizes for channels between the
-# Buffer for client request on the incoming stream - server side (default: 128)
+# components.
+Buffer for client request on the incoming
+# stream - server side (default: 128)
 # Makes sense to have the CACHE_BUF_SERVER roughly set to:
 # `(number of total HA cache hosts - 1) * CACHE_BUF_CLIENT`
 CACHE_BUF_SERVER=128
-# Buffer for client requests to remote servers for all cache operations (default: 64)
+# Buffer for client requests to remote servers for all cache
+# operations (default: 64)
 CACHE_BUF_CLIENT=64

 # Connections Timeouts